“Let the field exult, and all that is in it. Then all the trees of the forest will sing for joy.” (Psalm 96:12)

 For no man or society of men having a power to deliver up their preservation, or consequently the means of it, to the absolute will and arbitrary dominion of another, whenever anyone shall go about to bring them into such a slavish condition, they will always have a right to preserve what they have not a power to part with, and to rid themselves of those who invade this fundamental, sacred, and unalterable law of self-preservation for which they entered society.
 And thus the community may be said in this respect to be always the supreme power, but not as considered under any form of government, because this power of the people can never take place till the government be dissolved.
 [2]

-Thus, the hierarchy of authority within human society creates significant conflict of interest for those whose consciousness differs from the status quo.
-Owenson demonstrates this conflict through her diverse characterizations.
+Thus, the hierarchy of authority within human society creates significant conflict of interest for those whose mindset differs from the status quo.
+Owenson demonstrates this conflict through her disparate characterizations.

 [1] Thomas Kavanagh, “Time and Narration: Indexical and Iconic Models” in Comparative Literature, MLN, 86.
 6 (1971), p.
 832.